BrayamC/Prework_TipCalculator/README.md

 Describe any challenges encountered while building the app:

-One of my greatest challenge was trying to keep track of data across screens.
+One of the challenges I faced, was trying to keep track of data across screens.
 For example, I had trouble knowing when the user clicked on dark/light mode in the settings screen.
 I fixed this problem with user default values.
 Because this was my first time using mac software, I had to take some time to adjust to different shortcuts.

 ## License